Bradders81/ms1-escape-rooms/README.md

 Online payments - the ability for a user to be able to make payment at the time of booking.

-Online version of an escape rooms - due to the COVID pandemic, people have been looking for more online forms of entertainment.
+Online version of an escape room - due to the COVID pandemic, people have been looking for more online forms of entertainment.

 Online feedback section.
 The site could also link to pages such as Trip Advisor.